raspberrypilearning/sleep-tracker/en/step_2.md

 Each time the micro:bit is rolled to a new resting position, we need to set the new resting position, so we can use it in our comparison.

-We will use a new variable to set the resting position.
+We will use a new variable for this.

 --- task ---